-Projects not completed - Select a sample of ongoing large projects and ascertain if costs submitted for reimbursement were in compliance with the requirements for eligible work under the applicable PW.
+Projects not completed - Select a sample of ongoing large projects and ascertain if costs submitted for reimbursement were following the requirements for eligible work under the applicable PW.
 Testing should consider the differences in the requirements and approvals required of improved and alternate projects.